smxi/acxi/README.txt

 $HOME/.config/acxi.conf.
 The user configuration values override any /etc/acxi.conf values.

+If your system does not have the $HOME or $XDG_CONFIG_HOME environmental variables (Windows, for example), you can use the manual config file path option
+$CONFIGURATION_DIRECTORY='';
+to create a path to your acxi.conf configuration file.

 See the top of acxi, or the man page, for instructions on how to create the configuration items.